getfem/getfem/doc/sphinx/source/project/libdesc.rst

   method/function with a special syntax and also gives a description of the method/function which will be included in the documentations.
-The first line of this commentary is important since it will be analyzed to produce the right interface for Python and Matlab.
+The first line of this commentary is important since it will be analyzed to produce the right interface for Python, Matlab and Scilab.

   The syntax for the description of the call of a method/function is the
-  following: After ``/\*@`` a special keyword should be present.
+  following: After ``/*@`` a special keyword should be present.
 It is either ``INIT``, ``GET``, ``SET``, ``RDATTR`` or ``FUNC``.
 The keyword ``INIT`` means that this is the description of a constructor of an object. ``RDATTR`` is for